elo-enterprises/k8s-tools/README.md

 This drops into a debugging shell for the named pod using `kubectl exec`, plus a streaming version of the same which allows for working with pipes.

+ NB: This target assumes that the named pod actually exists.
+If you want an idempotent create-operation for such a pod.. see `k8s.test_harness`.

- NB: This target may run from the docker host or the k8s.
-In the former case, we assume that k8s-tools.yml is present with that filename and `compose.import` was used as usual.
+ NB: This target attempts to be "universal", so that it may run from the docker host or inside the `k8s:base` container.
+This works by detecting aspects of the caller context.
+In general, it tries to use k8s-tools.yml when that makes sense and if it's present, falling back to kubectl.

  USAGE: Interactive shell in pod: make k8s.shell/<namespace>/<pod_name>